MrShwhale/lotus/README.md

 Usage: lotus_scrape [args]
   If an arg is passed multiple times, only the rightmost is considered.

-  Output file arguments:           Specify the save location of different data.
+  Output file arguments:           Specify the save location for different data.
     --article-file        or -a    Default: ./output/articles.parquet
     --tags-file           or -t    Default: ./output/tags.parquet
     --users-file          or -u    Default: ./output/users.parquet